atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [181]
 was given in the palace: Medor, to sooth the anguish of his constant Florina, recalled to her perplexed mind, the many proofs of their miserable attachment; that love was greatly enhanced by danger and difficulties, and that future hours of dalliance might be sweetened by the present most calamituous scene.

-But all they could obtain from the respective objects of their desires, was a heart-felt sigh, and a look portraying at once, love and despair.—Finding all their efforts incapable of assuaging their grief and anguish: they therefore desisted from farther troubling them, and with the true spirit of heroism armed their minds for the uncertain event.—Nor was it long before the exigency of their cafe, called for the exertion of all their magnanimity.-—
+But all they could obtain from the respective objects of their desires, was a heart-felt sigh, and a look portraying at once, love and despair.—Finding all their efforts incapable of assuaging their grief and anguish: they therefore desisted from farther troubling them, and with the true spirit of heroism armed their minds for the uncertain event.—Nor was it long before the exigency of their cafe, called for the exertion of all their magnanimity.—

 The water encreased prodigiously in the hold;
 [182]
 notwithstanding their incessant toiling at the pumps, gave proof of the most imminent danger, and it was therefore resolved to take to the boats, and throw themselves entirely on the protection of heaven.—This being agreed to, the long-boat was first hoisted out, and some debate arising concerning precedency, the Royal Adventurers, with their drawn swords in hand, insisted, that the fair passengers should first be put on board, with v all possible decency; determined to oppose, at the hazard of their lives, any resolution that might be carried to the contrary.—But there was no occasion for the exertion or so laudable a Spirit; for the wind abating considerably, the danger was consequently less: the boat was therefore hoisted in again; and they all agreed to betake themselves to pumping.
 In about six hours, the face of things was reversed;
 [183]
 the tempest subsiding, and being succeeded by fine moderate weather: This scene, however, with respect to the royal lovers, tended to confirm a very trite maxim; that circumstances of distress and danger, are the genuine, the only genuine test of love and friendship.
 [184]

 ---

 ## CHAP.
 XXI

->Our adventurers after this scene of distress, are favoured with the continuance of a fair wind; and with a pleasant gale reached the Cicilian shore, to the mutual Joy of every party.—Druyno recognizes his lost son with paternal affection, and Thalmeno, his royal father with filial duty.
+> Our adventurers after this scene of distress, are favoured with the continuance of a fair wind; and with a pleasant gale reached the Cicilian shore, to the mutual Joy of every party.—Druyno recognizes his lost son with paternal affection, and Thalmeno, his royal father with filial duty.

 The billows of the boisterous main thus assuage, and the regions of Neptune having assumed a pleasing aspect; the countenance of every one on board was happily reversed from horror and despair, to joy and complacency.
 The adventurous lovers reflected with pleasure on their delivery from a past scene of distress, and looked forward with
 [185]